yash-tatvic/amplitude-dev-center/includes/sdk-next-gen-mobile-session.md

-Amplitude starts a session when the app is brought into the foreground or when an event is tracked in background.
+Amplitude starts a session when the app is brought into the foreground or when an event is tracked in the background.

 Amplitude tracks a session start event upon entering the foreground and starts a countdown set by `setMinTimeBetweenSessionsMillis()`.
 If a new event is tracked, Amplitude extends the session and restart the countdown with the same duration.
 If the countdown expires, Amplitude doesn't immediately track a session end event but  waits until the next event.